Cyber-security regulation: The Digital Operational Resilience Act (DORA)

 DORA creates a regulatory framework on digital operational resilience whereby all firms need to make sure they can withstand, respond to and recover from all types of ICT-related disruptions and threats.
 These requirements are homogenous across all EU member states.

 The regulation will apply from 17 January 2025 for relevant financial entities and ICT third-party service providers.

 Cyber Resilience Act

 The Cyber Resilience Act (CRA) is a regulation proposed on 15 September 2022 by the European Commission which outlines common cybersecurity standards for hardware and software products in the EU.

+Individual EU Countries

+Republic of Ireland

+The Criminal Justice (Offences Relating to Information Systems) Act 2017 was introduced in May 2017 to consolidate laws on computer crime.

 Reactions

 While experts agree that cybersecurity improvements are necessary, there is disagreement about whether the solution is more government regulation or more private-sector innovation.

 Support

 Many government officials and cybersecurity experts believe that the private sector has failed to solve the cybersecurity problem and that regulation is needed.
 Richard Clarke states that "industry only responds when you threaten regulation.
 If industry does not respond [to the threat], you have to follow through."
 He believes that software companies must be forced to produce more secure programs.
 Bruce Schneier also supports regulation that encourages software companies to write more secure code through economic incentives.
 US Representative Rick Boucher (D–VA) proposes improving cybersecurity by making software companies liable for security flaws in their code.
 In addition, to improving software security, Clarke believes that certain industries, such as utilities and ISPs, require regulation.